Create Counting Money Game in ActivePresenter

 Money value (2): to retrieve the value from each banknote or coin.

-For more information about creating number variables, please refer to this tutorial.
+For more information, please refer to creating number variable tutorial.

-For more information, please take a look at this tutorial to know how to add events-actions.
+For more information, please take a look at add events-actions tutorial.

 Copy the above action and paste it into the On Accept event.
 (Use CTRL + C and CTRL + V hotkeys to get a quicker result).